AIpakchoi/yolov5_tensorrt/README.md

 You should check the compile environment in the CMakeLists.txt for each folder(yolov5s,yolov5m,yolov5l,yolov5x).\
 Each folder has a readme inside, which explains how to run the models inside.\
 You can download pt files of ultralytics/yolov5(s,m,l,x)(version 1.0) on [BaiduCloud](https://pan.baidu.com/s/1uFc8CNCINV1F4ta-PlcAGw), passwd:9cw1 \
-Or you can download pt files of ultralytics/yolov5(s,m,l,x)(version 1.0) on https://github.com/ultralytics/yolov5/releases/tag/v1.0
+Or you can download pt files of ultralytics/yolov5(s,m,l,x)(version 1.0) on https://github.com/ultralytics/yolov5/releases/tag/v1.0 \n
 Now, this repos only support yolov5 version 1.0.